kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 the word "Resources" was used, but based on feedback from `@alculquicondor`, it was changed because "Resources" bears too many meanings in the context of Kueue (Kubernetes resources, physical resources, etc.).
-- A different implementation was proposed initially.
-The deletion logic was not supposed to be part of the `Reconcile` function but rather was supposed to have its own handler/watcher pair.
-During implementation, this proved challenging without substantial changes to the code.
-Also, creating a watcher for completed Workloads proved to be very complex.
 - The deletion mechanism assumes that finished Workload objects do not have any finalizers attached to them.
 After an investigation by `@mimowo`, the [exact place in the code](https://github.com/kubernetes-sigs/kueue/blob/a128ae3354a56670ffa58695fef1eca270fe3a47/pkg/controller/jobframework/reconciler.go#L332-L340)